grafana/grafana/docs/sources/administration/user-management/manage-dashboard-permissions/index.md

 # Manage dashboard permissions

-Dashboard and dasboard folder permissions enable you to grant a viewer the ability to edit and save dashboard changes, or limit an editor's permission to modify a dashboard.
+Dashboard and dashboard folder permissions enable you to grant a viewer the ability to edit and save dashboard changes, or limit an editor's permission to modify a dashboard.

 For more information about dashboard permissions, refer to [Dashboard permissions]({{< relref "../../roles-and-permissions/#dashboard-permissions" >}}).